 You can also set concrete goals as they relate to your culture.
 Some things, like trust and openness, are practically impossible to measure.
 However, you can send out quarterly surveys to your employees to see how they think the culture is progressing.

 Other goals are easier to measure.
 You might decide to remodel the office by the end of the year, start hosting a monthly social gathering for the team, or begin using new collaborative software to encourage team thinking.

 More and more, businesses are putting increasing weight on soft skills versus hard skills.
 You might be able to train a person to use a certain computer program, but it’s much more difficult—or even impossible, perhaps—to get them to change their personality.

 Therefore, when you’re looking for people to hire, always strive to get a good grasp of their personal values, and imagine how they would interact with other people on your team.
 You might even interview a person multiple times; invite other team members along for the interviews so they can offer their opinions on your candidate.

-Before you had a firm idea in mind about what you wanted your company culture to evolve to, you might have hired people that don’t display the attributes you most want in your employees.
+Before you had a firm idea in mind about what you wanted your company culture to evolve into, you might have hired people who didn’t display the attributes you most want in your employees.
 You don’t necessarily have to let go of these talented people.
 You may be able to inspire positive changes in them by:

 - Enthusiastically promoting new policies and practices that aim to adjust the company culture.
 Remember, enthusiasm is contagious.